md-raya/prisma-image-preprocessing/README.md

 This pre-processing workflow is designed to improve the geometric shift and spectral quality of PRISMA hyperspectral data for subsequent remote sensing analysis.

-This repository was developed within the framework of the SEMHy-ARID project funded by the EO-Africa R&D Reseach facility and the European Space Agency (ESA).
+This repository was developed within the framework of the SEMHy-ARID project funded by the [EO-Africa R&D Reseach facility] (https://www.eoafrica-rd.org/) and the [European Space Agency (ESA)] (https://www.esa.int/).